IDAES/idaes-pse/docs/property_models/ceos.rst

 .. math:: T_{1} = 0.5{[T + T_{bubble} + \sqrt{(T-T_{bubble})^2 + \epsilon_{1}^2}]}
 .. math:: T_{eq} = 0.5{[T_{1} + T_{dew} - \sqrt{(T-T_{dew})^2 + \epsilon_{2}^2}]}

 where :math:`\epsilon_1` and :math:`\epsilon_2` are smoothing parameters (mutable).
 The default values are 0.01 and 0.0005 respectively.
 It is recommended that :math:`\epsilon_1` > :math:`\epsilon_2`.
 Please refer to reference 4 for more details.
-Therefore, it can be seen that if the stream temperature is less than that of the bubble point temperature, the VLE calucalations will be computed at the bubble point.
+Therefore, it can be seen that if the stream temperature is less than that of the bubble point temperature, the VLE calculations will be computed at the bubble point.
 Similarly, if the stream temperature is greater than the dew point temperature, then the VLE calculations are computed at the dew point temperature.
-For all other conditions, the equilibrium calcualtions will be computed at the actual temperature.
+For all other conditions, the equilibrium calculations will be computed at the actual temperature.

 Other Constraints
 -----------------